vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code_more.md

 With the layout done, we now need to modify the descriptor set writes so that the point to correct buffer and the correct offset in it.

 We continue on `init_descriptors()`, but inside the frame loop.
-We replace the older `VkWriteDescriptor` set part with the new abstracted version.
+We replace the older `VkWriteDescriptorSet` part with the new abstracted version.

 ```cpp